Therapy for Phobias with Long Island Psychology

 Phobias do not often go away on their own.
 That is because the more you try to avoid the stimulus, the more anxiety you experience in the future.
 Phobias need to be treated, and the best way to treat them is with a trained anxiety therapist.

-As a Long Island psychologist, I have worked with many patients struggling with many different types of phobias.
-In my experience, phobias are absolutely treatable, but in order to treat them you have to be ready to commit to addressing the fear.
+As Long Island psychologists, we have worked with many patients struggling with many different types of phobias.
+In our experience, phobias are absolutely treatable, but in order to treat them you have to be ready to commit to addressing the fear.
 Through regular, systematic treatments, you can learn to control your anxiety when faced with the stimulus, and learn to feel more comfortable when faced with your fear.

-If you believe you may be struggling with a phobia, or any type of anxiety, please feel free and give me a call today at (516) 732-0273.
+If you believe you may be struggling with a phobia, or any type of anxiety, please feel free and give us a call today at (516) 732-0273.